faresbs/sign-language-tutor/README.md

 ## Running

-You can test out the recognition system directly wihout.
+You need to download the models first.
+Place the classification model file (VGG16) under the weights/class folder.
+Place the detection model file (mobilenet-ssd) under the weights/detection folder.

+You can test out the recognition system directly wihout accessing to the application UI.
+It will run by default on GPU, but nevertheless, if you don't have the CUDA environment installed it will run on CPU.
+Keep in mind that it will run much smoother and faster on GPU.

 ```
 python3 run.py